Anderon7/Reaction-time-game/README.md

 5. Three button presses: return to the start up screen, displaying "Click to Play Again" This design allows for repeated practice and prevents early-click cheating, making it effective for training.

+### Skills Demonstrated
+- Demonstrated knowledge of Python programming by using a pi-top to read button inputs, control LEDs, and measure reaction time using timers.
+- Demonstrated the ability to design State Machines to manage game flow, screen display, and user interactions.
+- Demonstrated problem solving-skills by implementing anti-cheat logic that detects early button presses or spam, ensuring accurate reaction-time measurements.
+- Demonstrated the ability to debug and improve code to increase reliability and user interactions.
+- Demonstrated an understanding of the engineering design process and principles through testing and refinement.